corda/corda-runtime-os/tools/plugins/package/README.md

 # Package Plugin

-This is a plug-in for [Corda CLI plug-in host](https://github.com/corda/corda-cli-plugin-host) for working with CPB and CPI files.
+This is a plug-in for `corda-cli` for working with CPB and CPI files.

 ## Examples